Experity/Embedded-Map/README.md

 ```

 ---
-This next snippet of code will render a map on your webpage with a search bar for patients to enter
+This next snippet of code will render a map on your webpage with a search bar for
+s to enter
 their location.
 This can be placed anywhere within the `<body>` tag on your web page.

 ```html